SisyphusMD/archiver/README.md

   - To manually start a backup, run the following:
     ```bash
-    archiver
+    archiver start
     ```
-  - To watch the logs of the actively running Archiver backup (will start Archiver backup if not already running):
+  - To watch the logs of the actively running Archiver backup:
     ```bash
     archiver logs
     ```